 Ease of Use

 The Vax Blade 32V Cordless Vacuum Cleaner is easy to steer and navigate.
 I liked that it wasn’t too heavy to lift or push which made things like vacuuming the stairs a breeze.
 As it is so easy to operate and lightweight I can even manage a quick vacuum whilst holding the baby!
+Whenever I need to replace my Vax, I’ll definitely look for a vacuum with a similar lightweight design, as it makes cleaning much easier.

 When you are finished any dirt that is captured is compressed into the easy to empty bin it really is that simple!